-We recently decided to migrate our current site to a Wagtail CMS along with refining and redesigning some of our current site.
+We recently decided to migrate our current site to Wagtail CMS.
+Improving it along the way.
 As a designer this was a great way to test out some new tools that simplify designing for UI and UX.
 We decided to trial Sketch & InVision.

 Design Hand Off

-Another feature of Invision, which makes communication with developers much easier and precise.
-One of the features that helps significantly is the ability to export CSS classes directly from your artboard in it’s inspect mode.
-This allows the designer to export a style sheet directly for the front end developer, so that they have a base to work from.
+InVision makes communication with developers much easier and precise.
+One of the features that helps significantly is the ability to export CSS classes directly from your art board using the inspect mode.
+This allows a designer to share a style sheet directly with front end developer, so that they have a base to work from.
 Perfect when you have a multi-disciplinary team who have design and front-end skillsets.

 The content models are given to our backend developers for them to create the database schemas, in our case Django models.
-This is were the content model element types and defining repeatable content become important and provide our developers with the information they need to create the right field such as rich text or image along with how to structure the stream fields within Wagtail.
-Using this information are developers were also able to create snippets for the repeatable content and keep the application DRY.
+This is were the content model element types and defining repeatable content become important and provide our developers with the information they need to create the right field along with how to structure the stream fields within Wagtail.
+Using this information, developers were also able to create snippets for the repeatable content and keep the application DRY.